lavaman131/sketch-n-solve/README.md

 # Sketch 'n Solve

 Sketch 'n Solve is a Python library that implements basic randomized numerical linear algebra (RandNLA) techniques for solving large-scale linear systems of equations.
 The library is designed to be user-friendly and easy to use, with a focus on simplicity and efficiency.
-The library is built on top of NumPy and SciPy, and provides a simple interface for solving linear systems using randomized algorithms.
+The library is built on top of NumPy and SciPy, and provides a simple interface for creating sketched matrices and solving linear systems using randomized algorithms.

 <p align="center">
     <img src="./assets/logo.jpg" style="width: 40%">